Aix’s Interesting Christmas Festival:

 Although extremely expensive, truffle is used sparingly and just a little shaving of it goes a long way in flavouring the dish.
 If you do manage to get your hands on some of this ‘black gold‘, here are some simple ways to use this produce - you can turn your humble scrambled eggs into a gourmet dish by adding some truffle shavings to it.
 Similarly, truffles can be added to risotto to flavour the dish.

 Even better, make the most of your fresh truffles by making your own truffle-infused olive oil to pour onto pasta and salad.
-Truffle connoiseurs will appreciate the flavour of real truffles as opposed to the artificial truffle oils that are commonly sold in shops.What are you going to do with this information right now?
+Truffle connoiseurs will appreciate the flavour of real truffles as opposed to the artificial truffle oils that are commonly sold in shops.What's your next move, after having read this post?